Fxztam/FormsMaterializedItem/README.md

 ## Not implemented

-A generic handling of the item objects or visual properties is not implemented yet.
+* A generic handling of the item objects or visual properties is not implemented yet.
+* This solution works for non-database table Forms items.